Zilinghan/ViCTer/README.md

    └——————...
    └——————vct10.zip
 ```
-Then go to the `datasets` folder and run the given script to unzip and download videos.
+Then go to the `datasets` folder and run the given script to unzip files and download videos.
 ```
 cd datasets
 chmod +x data.sh